jrichard8/simple-deck-of-card-game/README.md

 * You also use `API` submenu in `Administation` menu to play with swagger.
 (You have to be log as admin user)

 I create some API to cover some exercise requirements but I havent call them in the UI.
+To Call those API via SWAGGER you have to be logged as admin in dev mode (checkout project and run mvnw).

 When you create a game, A complete deck is create and associate to the game.
 The creator user is also associated to the game.